Summer-like heat with daily storm chances

-Stray rain showers and isolated thunderstorms will be possible through the early evening, skies remain partly cloudy overnight with warm low temperatures in the upper 60s.
+HUNTSVILLE, Ala.
+(WAFF) - Stray rain showers and isolated thunderstorms will be possible through the early evening.
+Skies remain partly cloudy overnight with warm low temperatures in the upper 60s.

 There is no significant severe weather threat with our daily storm chances, however a few storms each day could be on the stronger side with locally heavy rainfall, frequent lightning and brief gusty winds.
 Temperatures look to stay warm in the middle 80s for the foreseeable future.